 We recently harvested the first strawberries of the season.
-Strawberries are really the only think I can grow very well.
-I think it’s because don’t need a lot of attention.
+Strawberries are really the only thing I can grow very well.
+I think it’s because they don’t need a lot of attention.

 We planted a new strawberry pyramid this year.
 I like these because they’re compact and come with a sprinkler system.
 We’re pinching off any blossoms we get this year so that the plant will put all its resources into root production.
 Consequently, we won’t get any strawberries off of these plants until next year.
 That’s okay by me.
 We get lots off the 50 plants we already have.

 In years past, we’ve had a bunch of difficulty with raccoons and birds eating our strawberries before they get ripe.
 Last year, out of sheer frustration, I designed and built (with Bill’s help…okay, I helped him…) this handy method of netting the strawberry pyramid.

 I love it because I can, singlehandedly, remove it for harvesting, weeding, and repositioning the daughters.
 It does a great job of keeping the coons and other critters away.

 Our supply list was:

 6 T-fittings, ½”

 Regarding the building process, I think the pictures are pretty self-explanatory.